ivanitlearning/AWS-Associate-Courses/README.md

 ### 1.3.5.
 When to use IAM Roles

-Lambda Execution Role.
+**Lambda Execution Role.**
 For a given lambda function, you cannot determine the number of principals which suggested a Role might be the ideal identity to use.

 - Trust Policy: to trust the Lambda Service
 - Permission Policy: to grant access to AWS services.

-When this is run, it uses the sts:AssumeRole to generate keys to CloudWatch and S3.
+When this is run, can for example assume the sts:AssumeRole to generate keys to CloudWatch and S3.

 It is better when possible to use an IAM Role versus attaching a policy.

+Some scenarios are:

-#### 1.3.5.1.
-Emergency or out of the usual situations
+#### A) Emergency or out of the usual situations

 Break Glass Situation - There is a key for something the team does not normally have access to.
 When you break the glass, you must have a reason to do.

 A role can have an Emergency Role which will allow further access if its really needed.

-#### 1.3.5.2.
-Adding AWS into existing corp environment
+#### B) Adding AWS into existing corp environment

-You may have an existing identity provider you are trying to allow access to.
+* You may have an existing identity provider (on-prem AD) you are trying to allow access to.
-This may offer SSO (Single Sign On) or over 5000 identities.
+* This may offer SSO (Single Sign On) or over 5000 identities.
-This is useful to reuse your existing identities for AWS.
+* This is useful to reuse your existing identities for AWS.
-External accounts can't be used to access AWS directly.
+* External accounts can't be used to access AWS directly.
-To solve this, you allow an IAM role in the AWS account to be assumed by one of the active directories.
+* To solve this, you allow an IAM role in the AWS account to be assumed by one of the AD domain controllers to allow access to AWS services like S3.
-**ID Federation** allowing an external service the ability to assume a role.
+* **ID Federation** allowing an external service the ability to assume a role.

-#### 1.3.5.3.
-Making an app with 1,000,000 users
+#### C) Making an app with 1,000,000 users

-**Web Identity Federation** uses IAM roles to allow broader access.
+* **Web Identity Federation** uses IAM roles to allow broader access.
-These allow you to use an existing web identity such as google, facebook, or twitter to grant access to the app.
+* These allow you to use an existing web identity such as google, facebook, or twitter to grant access to the app, using [Amazon Cognito](#11311-amazon-cognito).
-We can trust these web identities and allow those identities to assume an IAM role to access web resources such as DynamoDB.
+* We can trust these web identities and allow those identities to assume an IAM role to access web resources such as DynamoDB.
-No AWS Credentials are stored on the application.
+* No AWS Credentials are stored on the application.
-Can scale quickly and beyond.
+* Can scale quickly and beyond.

-#### 1.3.5.4.
-Cross Account Access
+#### D) Cross Account Access

 You can use a role in the partner account and use that to upload objects to AWS resources.

 ### 1.3.6.
 AWS Organizations